sa-express-news/graphicBuilder/README.md

  - Index.scss: You can write CSS or SASS in here for your HTML.
  - Index.js: This is the main component JS.
 If you simply needed to add arbitrary JavaScript, you can do it inside the `mounted` method and it will run after the component has been mounted to the DOM.

 If your graphic is of any degree of complexity, I suggest adding your own subcomponents and getting familiar with Vue.
-This [example graphic](https://github.com/sa-express-news/saen-graphicbuilder-graphics/tree/master/sheriff-shooting-mental-health) might be helpful to explore too.
+This straightforward [example graphic](https://github.com/sa-express-news/saen-graphicbuilder-graphics/tree/master/farmworker-poverty-levels) or this more complext [example graphic](https://github.com/sa-express-news/saen-graphicbuilder-graphics/tree/master/sheriff-shooting-mental-health) might be helpful to explore too.

 ## Connect to S3